Chūichi Nagumo: World War II

 By this time, he had visibly aged, physically and mentally.
 Physically, he suffered from arthritis, possibly from his younger days as a kendoka.
-Mentally, he had become a cautious officer who carefully worked over the tactical plans of every operation in which he was involved; his inflexibility in command decisions became more apparent.

 Admiral Tsukahara had doubts about Nagumo's appointment, and commented, "Nagumo was an officer of the old school, a specialist of torpedo and surface maneuvers....
 He did not have any idea of the capability and potential of naval aviation."
 One son of Nagumo described him as a brooding father, obsessed with and later regretful about pressuring his sons into joining the IJN.
 In contrast, Nagumo's junior naval officers thought of him as a father figure.

 Despite his limited experience, he was a strong advocate of combining sea and air power, although he was opposed to Admiral Yamamoto's plan to attack the United States Navy Naval Station Pearl Harbor.
 While commanding the First Air Fleet, Nagumo oversaw the attack on Pearl Harbor, but he was later criticized for his failure to launch a third attack, which might have destroyed the fuel oil storage and repair facilities.
 This could have rendered the most important U.S. naval base in the Pacific useless, especially as the continued operation of the submarine base and the use of the intelligence station at the installation were critical factors in Japan's defeat in the Pacific War.

 Nagumo was surrounded by able lieutenants such as Minoru Genda and Mitsuo Fuchida.
 He also fought well in the early 1942 campaigns, obtaining success as a fleet commander at the Bombing of Darwin and at the Indian Ocean raid on the Eastern Fleet, the latter of which sank an aircraft carrier, two cruisers, and two destroyers, and caused Admiral Sir James Somerville to retreat to East Africa.